 Attention: Don't hike in the "Danger Zone" - during heat warnings from 110°F/ 43°C and above at the bottom of the canyon.
 It is unbelievable, but even 120°F/ 49°C occurs in summer.

-- We started to hike each weekend several months before doing the SKT and BAT.
+- We started to hike each weekend for several months before doing the SKT and BAT.
 Hike trails on uneven ground and walk staircases up and down with your backpack as often as possible.
-Even though I climb a mountain each week, I have aching muscles after this day hike.
+Even though I climb a mountain each week, I had aching muscles after this day hike.
 This canyon is a different beast.

 - Most importantly, I always start drinking plenty of water daily a week before such challenging hikes and no alcohol.
 This always works, and I am much fitter than most others afterwards.
 This time Markus joined me, and he is convinced now.